Bobby Baker

 Robert Gene Baker (November 12, 1928 – November 12, 2017) was an American political adviser to Lyndon B. Johnson, and an organizer for the Democratic Party.
 He became the Senate's Secretary to the Majority Leader.
-In 1963, he resigned during an investigation by the Democratic-controlled Senate into Baker's business and political activities.
+In 1963, he resigned during an investigation by the Democratic-controlled Senate into his business and political activities.
 The investigation included allegations of bribery and arranging sexual favors in exchange for Congressional votes and government contracts.
 The Senate investigation looked into the financial activities of Baker and Lyndon Johnson during the 1950s.
 The investigation of Lyndon Johnson as part of the Baker investigation was later dropped after President Kennedy's assassination and Johnson's ascension to the presidency.

 Life

 Baker was born in Pickens, South Carolina, the son of the town postmaster, and lived in a house on Hampton Avenue.
 He attended Pickens Elementary and Pickens High School, until he was 14 years old, when he received an appointment as a U.S. Senate page, with the help of Harold E. Holder.

 In 1942, Baker became a page for Senator Burnet Maybank, and quickly became friends with several important Democrats.
 When Lyndon Johnson was elected to the Senate in 1948, John Connally took Baker in to introduce him to Senator-elect Johnson.
 "Johnson jumped up and said, 'Mr. Baker, they tell me you're the smartest son of a bitch over there.'
 I said, 'Well, whoever told you that lied.'
 I said, 'I know all of the staff on our side.
 I know who the drunks are.
 And I know whose word is good.'
 He said, 'You're the man I want to know.'
 So they became great friends.
 After Senator McFarland became the [Majority] Leader and Senator Johnson the Whip, Johnson talked Senator McFarland into making Baker the assistant Secretary for the Majority."
 Baker quickly became Johnson's protégé.

-Baker was eventually promoted to Secretary to the Majority Leader in 1953, who at the time was a Democrat; this was his highest-ranking official position, as well as the position from which he would later resign.
+Baker was eventually promoted to Secretary to the Majority Leader in 1953, who at the time was a Democrat; this was his highest-ranking official position, and the position from which he would later resign.

 Prior to resigning, Baker had been a major power on Capitol Hill.
-He resigned due to allegations of misconduct and a well-publicized scandal involving government contracts.
+He resigned due to misconduct allegations and a well-publicized scandal involving government contracts.
 He later served 18 months in prison for tax evasion.
 In 1978, he coauthored a memoir entitled Wheeling and Dealing, with Larry L. King.